top of page

 You can see our 2019 tapas tour HERE; all the bars are still valid.

-This time, we headed for the down-to-earth Tirana district of Sevilla, which the Mercado de Triana, a lively market hall near the arched Puente de Isabel II bridge, anchors.
+This time, we headed for the down-to-earth Tirana district of Sevilla, which is anchored by the Mercado de Triana, a lively market hall near the arched Puente de Isabel II bridge.
 Many restaurants and bars are here, plus venues presenting live flamenco music.
-Shops selling ceramics cluster around the Centro de la Cerámica Triana, a museum about the craft, which is worth a visit if interested, like our obsessed friend Richie.
+Shops selling ceramics cluster around the Centro de la Cerámica Triana, a museum about the craft that's worth a visit if you're interested, like our obsessed friend Richie.
 Our first stop, once crossing the Puente de Isabel II bridge, was,

 MERCADO DE TRIANA Calle de San Jorge 6, 41010 Sevilla